bazaarvoice/emodb/docs/_posts/2016-08-29-installation.md

 standing you'll need to do that first.
 You can learn more about ZooKeeper and administering your own cluster [here](https://zookeeper.apache.org/doc/trunk/).

-Note that in a multi-data-center deployment you should have a unique ZooKeeper cluster in each data center for the respective EmoDB cluster to use.
+Note that in a multi-data center deployment you should have a unique ZooKeeper cluster in each data center for the respective EmoDB cluster to use.
 Routing all EmoDB clusters through a single ZooKeeper is not necessary and would be detrimental due to the latency each non-local EmoDB cluster would incur.

 ### [Cassandra](https://cassandra.apache.org/)

-EmoDB uses Cassandra to provide a robust data store with high availability, reliability, and cross-data-center replication.
+EmoDB uses Cassandra to provide a robust data store with high availability, reliability, and cross-data center replication.
 There are myriad ways of configuring and deploying Cassandra, and what's worked best for us may not be what works best for you.
 Whether you already have a Cassandra infrastructure in place, deploy from open source, or go with an enterprise provider like DataStax, you'll have to go with the solution which makes the most